mtds/prometheus_notes/README.md

 ### Export additional host metrics through node_exporter

 Monitoring only Prometheus itself is not very useful.
-The main monitoring agent utilized by Prometheus is called *node_exporter*: it exports hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
+The main monitoring agent utilized by Prometheus is called *node_exporter*: it exports hardware and OS metrics exposed by *NIX kernels, it's written in Go with pluggable metric collectors.

 Ref: https://github.com/prometheus/node_exporter

-### Enable node_exporter
+### Install and Enable the node_exporter

-Add the following lines at the end of your *prometheus.yml* and reload the Prometheus daemon.
+Add the following lines at the end of your *prometheus.yml* and reload the Prometheus configuration.

 ~~~
   - job_name: node